NordicHPC/sonar/doc/NEW-FORMAT.md

 #### **`AveDiskRead`** uint64

-Average number of bytes read by all tasks in job.
+Average number of kilobytes read by all tasks in job.

 #### **`AveDiskWrite`** uint64

-Average number of bytes written by all tasks in job.
+Average number of kilobytes written by all tasks in job.

 #### **`AveRSS`** uint64

-Average resident set size of all tasks in job.
+Average resident set size of all tasks in job, in kilobytes.

 #### **`AveVMSize`** uint64

-Average Virtual Memory size of all tasks in job.
+Average Virtual Memory size of all tasks in job, in kilobytes.

 #### **`ElapsedRaw`** uint64